Angelo-Andrade/JavaScript_Udemy/README.md

 # JavaScript_Udemy
 JavaScript course.
-*Programing language and markup language are in separeted files.
+*Programing language and markup language are in separete files.